apache/fury-site/docs/object-serialization/scala/core-api.md

 ---
-title: Scala Xlang Serialization
+title: Basic Serialization
 sidebar_position: 1
-id: xlang
+id: core-api
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with